-Pursuant to the terms of the Water Management Agreement between DWA and CVWD, and based on DWA's estimated 2022/2023 Allocated Charges of \$9,431,214 and projected 2022 calendar year assessable production (shown in Table 6 as estimated 2022/2023 assessable production) of 45,090 AF within the WWR and MC, the effective replenishment assessment rate component for Table A water for the 2022/2023 fiscal year is \$209/AF.
-Table 7 includes DWA's historical estimated, actual effective, and estimated projected replenishment assessment rates.
+Pursuant to the terms of the Water Management Agreement between DWA and CVWD, and based on DWA's estimated 2023/2024 Allocated Charges of \$10,023,030 and projected 2023 calendar year assessable production (shown in Table 6 as estimated 2023/2024 assessable production) of 43,560 AF within the WWR and MC, the effective replenishment assessment rate component for Table A water for the 2023/2024 fiscal year is \$230/AF.
+Table 7 includes DWA's historical estimated, actual effective, and estimated projected replenishment assessment rates, including amounts to recover costs for surplus and unscheduled water, administrative and operational costs for importing and recharging water from the Colorado River Aqueduct, and recovery of costs deferred from previous years.

 During the Proposition 218 proceedings held in winter 2016, DWA elected to adopt anticipated rate ranges for fiscal years 2017/2018 through 2021/2022 based on estimated projections of expenses and revenues at the time of adoption.
-DWA will levy a rate of \$175/AF for FY 2022/2023, which is the same rate that was levied for 2021/2022.
-DWA proposes to hold additional Proposition 218 proceedings in late 2022 to adopt rate ranges for the five years beginning with 2023/2024.